-The trajectory of the folding dynamics is uniquely determined by the principle of stationary action, $\delta \mathcal{A} = 0$, subject to fixed boundary conditions.
-When we explicitly compute the action $\mathcal{A}$, the terms involving $\theta_n$ and $\theta_{n+1}$ vanish, leaving only a function of $I$ (specifically, all discrete mean curvature terms except those associated with the edge $I$):
+The trajectory of the folding dynamics is determined by the principle of stationary action, $\delta \mathcal{A}=0$, subject to fixed endpoint conditions for the angle variables.
+The corresponding discrete Euler--Lagrange equation is

-This is equivalent to considering the generating function as $S(I_n, I_{n+1})$; however, since we are now dealing with an integrable system$(I_n=I_{n+1})$, rewriting it in this form requires a recomputation.
-If we proceed in this way, the corresponding expression of the variational principle becomes
+In area-preserving variational systems, local matching conditions often appear as geometric rules; a familiar example is the reflection law in billiard systems\cite{Tabachnikov2005Billiards}.
+Similarly, the variational equation obtained here can be viewed as a local compatibility condition between adjacent origami modules, rather than as a condition imposing constant mean curvature over the entire folded surface.

-and represents an equation that relates to the discrete mean curvature between adjacent modules.
-In the theory of continuous surfaces, constant mean curvature (CMC) surfaces\cite{Kenmotsu2003SurfacesCMC}, as illustrated in Fig.~\ref{fig:delaunay_surfaces}, emerge as solutions to variational problems concerning surface area and volume.
-The result obtained in Eq.~(\ref{eq:last_eq_del}) can be interpreted as an equation expressing the local balance of mean curvature on a discrete surface.
-This result is considered to have a direct correspondence with the condition for locally constant mean curvature in continuous systems.
+In the theory of continuous surfaces, constant mean curvature (CMC) surfaces\cite{Kenmotsu2003SurfacesCMC}, as illustrated in Fig.~\ref{fig:delaunay_surfaces}, form a well-known class of surfaces arising from variational principles involving surface area and enclosed volume.
+The folded origami configurations considered in this study show geometric similarities to such CMC surfaces.
+This observation suggests that the generating-function formulation developed here may be understood as a discrete, curvature-based variational analogue of CMC-type geometry in tubular origami dynamics.